B2B Marketing Attribution for Beginners

 First-click: Assigns 100% credit to the first captured touchpoint

-Time decay: Assigns more credit to touchpoints closer to the time of conversion
+Time decay: Assigns more credit to touchpoints closer to conversion

-U-shaped: Gives most credit to the first and last touchpoint, often 40% each.
-The rest is divided among the touchpoints in between
+U-shaped: Gives most credit to the first and last touchpoint, often 40% each, with the remainder split among the touchpoints in between

 Data-driven: Uses machine learning to analyze the most influential touchpoints

-In the chapter “The three-step framework explained”, we’ll explore how to weight and group touchpoints in a CRM.
+In the chapter “How to build a B2B marketing attribution framework inside your CRM,” we’ll explore how to weight and group touchpoints in a CRM.

 Assigning sources to leads and deals